container-registry/container-vending-machine/README.md

+# The Container Vending Machine
-# Integrating Stripe payments with a container registry
+or how to integrate Stripe with a container registry and sell your software.

 The purpose of this example is to show how a software vendor can integrate a subscription management service with a container registry with the purpose of distributing software as a container image.